 Engineering Controls Consist Of All Except

 Ever get tripped up on a safety exam question that asks what engineering controls are — and then throws in a "consists of all except" twist?
-On the flip side, you're not alone.
+You're not alone.
 Most people can rattle off a couple of examples, but the moment the wording flips to "which one doesn't belong," everything gets fuzzy.

 Here's the thing — that little phrase, engineering controls consist of all except, shows up all over OSHA quizzes, NEBOSH papers, and workplace safety training.
 And it's not just trivia.
 Knowing what counts as an engineering control (and what absolutely doesn't) changes how you actually protect people on a job site.